poetic/ember-cli-cordova/README.md

 # FAQ

-## I'm getting "You have to be inside an ember-cli project in order to use the serve command." when I run `ember server`
+#### I'm getting "You have to be inside an ember-cli project in order to use the serve command." when I run `ember server`

 You need to cd into the ember/ directory to start up the server

-## The slide transition isn't working right, it's fading in over the content

-See "New project creation quirks above"

 # Potential gotchas